-Laboratory Animal and Avian (1-2) Technology 2 Credits Students will study basic anatomy and diseases of laboratory animals and birds, as well as develop skills in handling, performing laboratory testing, and treatment of these species.
+Laboratory Animal and Avian Technology (1-2) 2 Credits Students will study basic anatomy and diseases of laboratory animals and birds, as well as develop skills in handling, performing laboratory testing, and treatment of these species.
 Handling and diseases of some exotic/other species will be discussed.
-(Prerequisite: Admittance to the Veterinary Technology program)

-Clinical Pathology Techniques II (1.5-3) 3 C
+VETC 250 Clinical Pathology Techniques II (1.5-3) Credits

-(1.5-3) 3 Credits This course includes the theory and performance in hematology, urinalysis, and cytology with the introduction to simple immunologic tests, blood coagulation tests and bone marrow evaluation.
+This course includes the theory and performance in hematology, urinalysis, and cytology with the introduction to simple immunologic tests, blood coagulation tests and bone marrow evaluation.
 Collection and identification of fungal pathogens are performed.